Breaking Barriers: Feminism in the Construction Industry

 Students of women’s studies have been known to get comments and questions such as “where’s the men’s studies”, more often in a sarcastic and closed minded ways.
 Should you ever be faced with such a question, there is however a very honest and truthful answer leading: They are in existence, and available to study for those who are interested.
 However they may not be inclusive of what the person who posed the question may think.

-As a relatively new subject of study men and masculinity, as they are often referred to in academic settings is a field devoted to masculinity, feminism, gender and politics.
+As a relatively new men and masculinity, as they are often referred to in academic settings is a field devoted to masculinity, feminism, gender and politics.
 Often part of the larger and more involving are of gender studies, in programs taking on a similar approach to the methods commonly found in both women’s studies and other gender related academic studies.
 With being a newly emerged field, subjects studied often include men’s right, feminist theory, matriarchy and patriarchy.
 Touching or fully involving studies in sociology, history, and culture.